prody/ProDy/doc/plugins/index.rst

 *bfactors*: list of experimental beta-factors
   If not provided, all beta-factors are set to zero.
-  Beta-actors can be used to color the protein representation.
+  Beta-factors can be used to color the protein representation.

 NMD files may contain additional lines.
 Only lines that start with one of the above field names are evaluated by NMWiz.